...

 Uncle Al's

-In almost 50 years of racing, perhaps the most useful thing I have learned is that coming to a protest hearing with a version of the facts of an incident different from mine does not necessarily make the other fellow a liar.
-Over the years, I have come to the realization that people honestly believe they are telling what happened, most of the time.
-And I am equally sure that I at times have been mistaken, especially about the peripheral facts of a case (like whether - last fall at Clark Lake - our boom hit the forestay or the shroud of a boat I felt was not giving me room to keep clear), because I didn't think as much about those facts as I did about the core issues.
+(2020.11.21) In 60+ years of racing, perhaps the most useful thing I have learned is that coming to a protest hearing with a version of the facts of an incident different from mine does not necessarily make the other fellow a liar.
+Over the years, I have come to understand that people honestly believe they are telling what really happened, most of the time.
+And I am equally sure that I at times have been mistaken, especially about the peripheral facts of a case (like whether - a while back at Clark Lake - our boom hit the forestay or the shroud of a boat I felt was not giving me room to keep clear), because I didn't think as much about those facts as I did about the core issues.

 To illustrate the tricks one's mind can play, I provide the following - fortunately rare, and by now amusing - occurrence: I know that I once called a vicious "Starboard!!" on a rookie racer when we were coming in along the port tack layline.
 It had been a frustrating first leg with a pre-mature start followed by a 720, but now we were catching up nicely, aided by the shifts and other oddities of Fanshawe Lake.
 Two starboard boats, about two lengths apart came along.
 I had to bear away for the first but would clear the second.
 Or so I thought.
 As I was bearing away, the first starboard boat luffed up.
 "You can't tack there," I announced, perhaps raising my voice a touch more than a true pro would have.
 He blithely continued his tack while I - severely under-amused - peeled at full speed around his transom and luffed up rapidly.
 Determined as I was to at least put a lee bow on the offending tacker, I gave barely a thought to boat #2.
 I called "Starboard!" on him and he bore away.
 As I sailed on, a meek voice that befitted a newcomer just learning the ropes, muttered: "I thought I was on starboard..."
 Oops!
 After my 720, I had time to ponder my faux pas and concluded: On auto-pilot, my brain had presumably figured if boat 1 had fouled me, I must have rights over boat 2, also.
 Of course, my instinctive reaction - often very useful - had failed in this instance to distinguish the fact that our right-of-way came from the fact that boat 1 had tacked in our water.